The Court Collections Division is responsible for the collection of time (installment) payment accounts.

 Call Center Hours: 8:00am - 5:00pm

-The Court Collection Department provides enforcement of court-ordered Traffic and Criminal fines for the Visalia, Tulare, Porterville, and Dinuba Superior Courts.
+The Court Collection Department provides enforcement of court-ordered Traffic and Criminal fines imposed in Tulare County.
 The court has seven collectors available Monday through Friday to provide assistance to defendants with delinquent fines.
 The collectors can be reached at the Collection Office from 8:00 a.m. to 4:00 p.m. or by phone from 8:00 a.m. to 5:00 p.m.

-If the defendant responds to the delinquent notice within 10 days but is unable to pay the fine in full, or bring the account current, the defendant can request payment arrangements.
-Payments will not be accepted without paperwork signed by the defendant.
-Payment arrangements can be made over the phone, or at the counter in the collection department.
+Not responding to the original delinquent notice within the stated time will result in the case being referred to the Court Collections department, where a Civil Assessment of $300.00 will be imposed.
+Once a case is referred to Court Collections the fine must be paid in full.
+If the defendant is unable to pay the fine in full, the defendant can request payment arrangements of $150.00 per month.
+Payment arrangements can be made over the phone, or at the counter in the Court Collections department.
 If requested by phone, paperwork can be mailed to the defendant.
 The paperwork must be returned to the court within 10 days, along with the first payment.
 A one-time payment processing fee of $35.00 will be added to the fine, unless previously added.
-The minimum monthly payment in collections is $150.00 per month.
-If the defendant is not able to afford $150.00 per month, an income and expense form must be completed, and proof of income provided at the counter to be considered for lower payments.

 When making payments, please have your case number with you.
-Your case number can be found on the Civil Assessment Notice next to People vs. [your name].
-Your case number will begin with three letters and may end with a year (for example, TCT054091-99).
 If you do not know your case number, you will need to provide the name on the case, date of birth, social security number, current address, phone number, and as much information about the citation as possible to help us locate the correct case.

 Once the form is completed, signed, and dated by the defendant, it can be brought to the collection counter, and a collector will review it.
 Based upon your fine amount and the amount of available income, payments will be set at the lowest amount possible.
 Payments will not be set lower than $35.00 per month.